petehayes102/devenv/README.md

 ```

 - The Dockerfile is generated from the selected `image` and includes basic utilities.
-- Packages are installed via `apt-get` when available; other base images are left untouched.
+- Packages are installed via `apt` when available; other base images are left untouched.
 - Dockerfile management: devenv owns the Dockerfile.
 If it’s out of sync with `devenv.toml`, `devenv start` will warn; use `--rebuild` to regenerate it.

 ### Working in the container